 \subsection{Deep-hole geometry}

 The proof of our main results in the spin-glass regime are based on the deep-hole geometry of the REM.
-They rest on the fact that the large (negative) deviations $ \mathcal{L}_{\beta_c - \delta} $ of the REM, which were defined in~\eqref{eq:large}, are well separated on the hypercube $\mathcal{Q}_N$ at least if $ \delta \in (0, \beta_c) $ is not too large.
+They rest on the fact that the large extremal sites $ \mathcal{L}_{\beta_c - \delta} $ of the REM, which were defined in~\eqref{eq:large}, are well separated on $\mathcal{Q}_N$ at least if $ \delta \in (0, \beta_c) $ is not too large.